Counselling and therapy in Timsbury, 2 miles north of Romsey

 COVID-19, Ukraine war and cost of living crisis

 Undoubtedly we are living through some extremely tough times.
-The pandemic restricitions appear to be easing but it is only now we are realising how it has changed our lives, leaving many of us feeling vulnerable especially when we least suspect it.
+The threat of the pandemic appear to be easing but it is only now we are realising how it has changed our lives, leaving many of us feeling vulnerable especially when we least suspect it.
 We are navigating many other issues both close to home and in the wider world, all of which are adding multiple pressures on us.